suveybesena/InstagramClone/README.md

 <h1>InstagramClone</h1>

-In this project, In this project, I made an Instagram clone.
+In this project, I made an Instagram clone.
 I used firebase auth, firestore database and storage, I wrote it according to mvvm architecture.

 <h3>Libraries Used</h3>